Hvass-Labs/FinanceOps/README.md

 ## How To Run

-It is suggested that you use the [Anaconda](https://www.anaconda.com/download) distribution of **Python 3.6** (or later) because it has all the required packages already installed.
+If you want to edit and run the Notebooks on your own computer, then it is suggested that you use the [Anaconda](https://www.anaconda.com/download) distribution of **Python 3.6** (or later) because it has all the required packages already installed.
 Once you have installed Anaconda, you run the following command from the `FinanceOps` directory to view and edit the Notebooks: